 When you have a generator in place at your business, you are setting yourself up with a great alternative if the power should go off.
 But when that outage or major storm happens, your generator could be taking on a lot of work, running all day and all night until the problem is fixed.

-To prepare for these occasions, it’s important that your generator stays in good shape – even if you have not used it for a while.
+To prepare for these occasions, it’s important that your unit stays in good shape with these generator maintenance tips – even if you have not used it for a while.

 Keep it Clean